Skafir/Skafir/README.md

 - 🏆 I want to be a fullstack or web developper.
 - 💻 I am a student in development.
 - 👯 I live in France.
-- 👤 I strive to be a better development every day.

 <h3> My projects ⚜️ </h3>